hypha/hmc/README.md

 7. to play a range of trailers with shuffle, add shuffle before or after command 5.

-8. to get information of a film from rotten tomato, do info index.
+8. to get information of a film, do info index.
+Then you will see an imdb summary of the film alongside its rotten tomato scores.